At a Glance

 4. Activities

-Now it’s time to think about how you’ll make the best possible use of in-person class time during your AI-resilient learning experience.
+How will you make the best possible use of in-person class time during your AI-resilient learning experience?
 Consider “flipping” your class.

-In a flipped classroom, students build core knowledge on their own schedule.
-Then you can devote in-person class time to active learning experiences that really benefit from face-to-face interaction and faculty guidance.
+In a flipped classroom, students build core knowledge outside the classroom through targeted homework assignments.
+Then in-person class time centers around active learning experiences.
 On the Vanderbilt University Center for Teaching’s page Active Learning, Cynthia Brame (2016) describes flipped learning in the context of Bloom’s Taxonomy:

 This means that students are doing the lower levels of cognitive work (gaining knowledge and comprehension) outside of class, and focusing on the higher forms of cognitive work (application, analysis, synthesis, and/or evaluation) in class, where they have the support of their peers and instructor.

-Studies have shown that both flipping the classroom and implementing active learning can result in significant learning gains for students (Freeman et al., 2014; Jensen et al., 2017; Deslauriers et al., 2011).
 A flipped classroom approach may be especially useful in the era of generative AI.
 Interactive in-person sessions give you the opportunity to support students’ learning regardless of whether and how they’re using generative AI outside the classroom.
 These sessions are a time to meet your students where they are—and to help them build the professional expertise they’ll need in their future careers.

 Tip: The value of a flipped classroom comes from dedicating freed-up class time to interactive and engaging activities that align with your learning goals.
 Moving lectures outside of class without in-class active learning may not have positive impact (Jensen et al., 2017).

-4.1 Aligned Learning Outcome(s)
+4.1 Choose the Learning Outcome(s)

-4.2 Prework
+4.2 Design the Prework

 Decide what pre-class work students will need to do to prepare for the session.
 Consider readings, videos, case studies, and low-stakes quizzes.
 Create or curate these resources and activities and post them on your Canvas course site.